quarkus-qe/quarkus-test-framework/README.md

 The test framework will leverage whether an application runner can be reused or it needs to trigger a new build.
 Note that for this feature, tests should be written as Integration Tests.

+- External Resources

+We can use properties that require external resources using the `resource::` tag.
+For example: `.withProperty("to.property", "resource::/file.yaml");`.
+This works either using containers in bare metal or OpenShift/Kubernetes.

 - Colourify logging

 The test framework will output a different colour by service.
 This will extremely ease the troubleshooting of the logic.